jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

   - **Personal Information Protection and Electronic Documents Act (PIPEDA)**: Canadian law that governs the use of personal information
   - **Personal Information Protection Law (PIPL)**: comprehensive Chinese data privacy law, with similarities to GDPR
     - Key aspects of PIPL:
-      - Concent and purpose: explicit consent is required for data aggregation and processing, and individuals can withdraw consent
+      - Consent and purpose: explicit consent is required for data aggregation and processing, and individuals can withdraw consent
-      - Minimum Data Collection: PIPL requires orgs only collect only relevant and necessary personal data
+      - Minimum Data Collection: PIPL requires orgs to collect only relevant and necessary personal data
       - Data Subject Rights: provides people with rights to access, correction, deletion, and to be informed of data breaches
       - Cross-Border Data Transfer: imposes restrictions on transferring personal data outside of China
   - **Privacy Shield**: (formerly the EU-US Safe Harbor agreement): controls data flow from the EU to the United States; the EU has more stringent privacy protections and without the Privacy Shield, personal data flow from the EU to the United States would not be allowed
+    - note that the EU-US Privacy Shield was invalidated by the Court of Justice of the European Union (CJEU) in the "Schrems II" ruling (July 2020) and has been replaced by the EU-US Data Privacy Framework (DPF) adopted in July 2023
-  - **Protection of Personal Information Act (POPIA)**: South Africa's comprehensive data protection law designed to protection personal information processed by public and private entities, and promote the right to privacy
+  - **Protection of Personal Information Act (POPIA)**: South Africa's comprehensive data protection law designed to protect personal information processed by public and private entities, and promote the right to privacy
     - Key provisions of POPIA:
       - Applies to any organization processing PII of natural or juristic persons in SA
       - Eight conditions for lawful processing